Digital Development Summit 2017

 How can we ensure decent work for all in a rapidly digitising world?

 According to a special report in The Economist last year, 47 per cent of jobs in the US, 35 per cent in the UK, and 49 per cent in Japan could be automated in the near future.
 A UNCTAD report noted that the equivalent figure for developing countries could be as high as two-thirds.
 Meanwhile, trends such as algorithmic decision making are upending industries such as media, banking and insurance.
 Against this backdrop, how can we harness new technologies for shared prosperity, and ensure decent work for all in future?

-Join us as we tackle this question at the inaugural Digital Development Summit and explore the future of work in a digital world.
-The Summit will provide a unique opportunity to explore new and emerging digital developments, build a shared understanding of challenges and opportunities, and move towards a collective agenda for ensuring the future of work is inclusive, sustainable and leaves no one behind.
+This was the question tackled at the inaugural Digital Development Summit as participants explored the future of work in a digital world.
+The Summit provided a unique opportunity to explore new and emerging digital developments, build a shared understanding of challenges and opportunities, and move towards a collective agenda for ensuring the future of work is inclusive, sustainable and leaves no one behind.

 The Institute of Development Studies in collaboration with the World Wide Web Foundation and Nesta with the support of the UK Department for International Development and the ESRC-DFID Impact Initiative.

 Leaders, policy makers, practitioners and experts in digital technology, international development and business from all regions of the world are invited to attend the Summit.

 - Sango Patekile Holomisa (Deputy Minister of Labour, South Africa)

 - Mark Graham (Oxford Internet Institute, ESRC-DFID grant holder)